-AARP Livable Communities works with AARP state offices and local leaders and residents to help ensure that towns, cities and communities nationwide are livable for people of all ages.
+AARP Livable Communities and AARP state offices work with local leaders and residents to help ensure that towns, cities and communities nationwide are livable for people of all ages.
 Toward achieving that goal, we create and manage programs, tool kits, how-to guides and a collection of easy-to-use and understand printed and online materials.

 Find subject-based lists and links about housing, transportation, placemaking and more

 Check out our free, photo-filled guides to Accessory Dwelling Units and how they expand housing options for people of all ages

 Filled with photos, infographics, ideas, solutions and floor plans, Making Room is a rallying cry for a wider menu of housing options

 A report and infographic explain how livable communities are good for people and business

 Seeing potential solutions is more effective than simply reading, hearing or talking about them.
 This "recipe" filled publication is a practical guide to demonstrating and implementing positive change

 Two guides for conducting or leading a safety audit of streets and sidewalks

 A step-by-step guide by AARP, 8 80 Cities and The Trust for Public Land

 Field-tested strategies and replicable solutions for big projects and small